Welcome to Denise C. White's home page!

 Randolph Hall, College of Charleston

 Genealogy is a great way to hone your research skills.
 Interested in genealogy?
 Check out Ancestry.com , which contains many databases that are accessible to the general public.
 You just never know to whom you might be related!
-My notable (and confirmed) relatives are William White (a passenger on the Mayflower) and Daniel Webster.
-I also have Iroquois ancestors and more than a few ancestors who fled the famine in Ireland in the 1840's.
+My notable (and confirmed) relatives are Geoffrey Chaucer, King Malcolm Canmore, (King of Scotland in 1000's), Louis Capet (aka Louis IX of France), Philippe III Navarre (King of France), William White (a passenger on the Mayflower), and Daniel Webster.
+I also have ancestors who fled the famine in Ireland in the 1840's.

 Are you looking for a hobby?
 Collecting gemstones is a fascinating hobby.
 Here is a great page with information about collecting gemstones.
 Also, check out the Mineral and Gemstone Kingdom 's website.
 You will find a ton of information about minerals and gems.In ancient and medieval times, gemstones held a great deal of meaning for the wearer.
-To find out what wearing a certain gemstone might do for you, go here .
 Here is the link to the International Colored Gemstone Association.

 Here are two of my favorite medieval-inspired pieces of art: